phklive/miden-research/README.md

 # Miden Research

-This repository contains an mdbook on Miden protocol research.
-The book aims to provide comprehensive information and insights into the Miden protocol.
+This repository contains an mdbook on Miden research.
+The book aims to provide insights into the future of the Miden protocol.

 ## Live website